Health Care Careers

-The Medication Aide Class for non-licensed personnel prepares students to administer medications by the following routes: oral, buccal, sublinqual, otic, ophthalmic, nasal, topical, inhalant, vaginal and rectal.
+The Medication Aide class for non-licensed personnel prepares students to administer medications by the following routes: oral, buccal, sublingual, optic, ophthalmic, nasal, topical, inhalant, vaginal and rectal.
 The student is taught to perform a narrowly defined set of tasks; including following the six rights: right person, right dose, right time, right route, and right documentation.
 Medication Aides may be employed in long term/skilled nursing facilities (nursing homes).

 How to Become an N.C.
 Medication Aide: